-Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.The security of the tenure held at the time of reporting along The Gillett prospect is located on M15/94, which is held Mincor Resources NL, with Widgie Nickel Ltd retain nickel rights via its wholly-owned subsidiary, Mt Edwa Lithium Pty Ltd. with any known impediments to obtaining a licence to operate in the area.
+Section 2 Reporting of Exploration Results Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The Gillett prospect is located on M15/94, which is held by Mincor Resources NL, with Widgie Nickel Ltd retaining nickel rights via its wholly-owned subsidiary, Mt Edwards Lithium Pty Ltd. The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-Widgie Nickel have held an interest in M15/94 since July 2021, hence all prior work has been conducted by othe parties.
+Widgie Nickel have held an interest in M15/94 since July 2021, hence all prior work has been conducted by other parties.
 The ground has a long history of exploration and mining and has been explored for nickel since the 1960s, initially by Western Mining Corporation.
 Numerous companies have taken varying interests in the project area since this time.
 The most recent drilling undertaken at Gillett was completed by Neometals in 2019.
-Historical exploration results and data quality have been considered during the planning stage of drill locations of M15/94 for this drilling program, and results of the program are being used to validate historic data.
+Historical exploration results and data quality have been considered during the planning stage of drill locations on M15/94 for this drilling program, and results of the program are being used to validate historic data.
 Geology Deposit type, geological setting and style of mineralisation.
-The geology at Gillett comprises steeply dipping and folded sequences of ultramafic rock, metabasalt roc units and intermittent meta-sedimentary units.
-Contact zones between ultramafic rock and metabasal are considered as favourable zones for nicke mineralisation.
-The mineralisation is characterised as primary nicker within massive and disseminated sulphides, interpreted as being hosted within ultramafic lava flows and associated thermal erosion channels.
-Drillhole information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drillholes: Forty-nine RC drillholes have been completed, including 4 pre-collars and four drillholes completed as RC.
-Fourteer DD tails have been completed on the RC pre-collars.
-R pre-collars have been drilled to a depth of between 40 and easting and northing of the drillhole collar 220 metres.
-DD tails vary between 80 and 320 metres. elevation or RL (Reduced Level - elevation above sea level in metres) of the drillhole collar All drillholes have been drilled at a nominal -60° dip a varying azimuth angles. dip and azimuth of the hole Relevant drillhole information has been tabled in the report down hole length and interception depth hole length. including hole ID, drill type, drill collar location, elevatior drilled depth, azimuth, dip and respective tenemen number.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-The drillhole have been tabulated within the accompanyin report.
+The geology at Gillett comprises steeply dipping and folded sequences of ultramafic rock, metabasalt rock units and intermittent meta-sedimentary units.
+Contact zones between ultramafic rock and metabasalt are considered as favourable zones for nickel mineralisation.
+The mineralisation is characterised as primary nickel within massive and disseminated sulphides, interpreted as being hosted within ultramafic lava flows and associated thermal erosion channels.
+Drillhole information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drillholes: Forty-nine RC drillholes have been completed, including 49 pre-collars and four drillholes completed as RC.
+Fourteen DD tails have been completed on the RC pre-collars.
+RC pre-collars have been drilled to a depth of between 40 and easting and northing of the drillhole collar 220 metres.
+DD tails vary between 80 and 320 metres. elevation or RL (Reduced Level - elevation above sea level in metres) of the drillhole collar All drillholes have been drilled at a nominal -60° dip at varying azimuth angles. dip and azimuth of the hole Relevant drillhole information has been tabled in the report down hole length and interception depth including hole ID, drill type, drill collar location, elevation, drilled depth, azimuth, dip and respective tenement number. hole length.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent The drillhole have been tabulated within the accompanying report.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not •